jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 First I created a new jldec.uk [repo](https://github.com/jldec/jldec.uk/) to host the GitHub Pages site.
 Since the output includes javascript bundles, fonts, etc., I prefer to keep it separate from the source.

 I pushed the first generated website to this repo manually, using the output of a local build.
-The empty `.nojekyll` file is important to a Jekyll build on GitHub.
+The empty `.nojekyll` file is important to avoid a Jekyll build on GitHub.

 ![GitHub Pages repo](/images/gh-pages-repo.png)